eProcurement PCards: A Partnership with Bank of America

-- Ongoing noncompliant activity*: Habitual noncompliant activity, as determined by the eProcurement Administrator, will result in the irrevocable loss of PCard privileges.
+Ongoing noncompliant activity: Habitual noncompliant activity, as determined by the eProcurement Manger, will result in the irrevocable loss of PCard privileges.

 Whenever fraudulent activity is suspected, a Cardholder's PCard will be immediately cancelled and notification issued by the eProcurement Office to the Cardholder, the Cardholder's Supervisor, unit Budget Offices, Financial Affairs, and Internal Audit.
 If validated, fraudulent use of a PCard may result in termination of employment as well as criminal prosecution.

-If you suspect fraudulent activity on your PCard contact US Bank at 1-800-523-9078 to report the fraud.
+If you suspect fraudulent activity on your PCard contact Bank of America at 1-866-500-8262 to report the fraud.

-If the cardholder and the supplier cannot resolve the issue of an invalid charge, a Cardholder Dispute Form must be completed and faxed directly to US Bank.
-Contact US Bank at 1-866-229-9625 for more instructions and to obtain the fax number.
+If the cardholder and the supplier cannot resolve the issue of an invalid charge, a Cardholder Dispute Form must be completed and faxed directly to Bank of America.
+Contact Bank of America at 1-866-500-8262 for more instructions and to obtain the fax number.
 If you need additional assistance you can also contact the PCard Administrator.
 Disputes need to be made within 90 days of the charge.

-Regardless of the status of the dispute, payment will be made to US Bank.
+Regardless of the status of the dispute, payment will be made to Bank of America.
 Adjustments will be made upon resolution.

-Lost or Stolen PCards: Cardholders are required to immediately report any lost or stolen Procurement Card to US Bank Customer Service at 1-800-344-5696 (24 hours a day, 365 days a year).
+Lost or Stolen PCards: Cardholders are required to immediately report any lost or stolen Procurement Card to Bank of America Customer Service at 1-866-500-8262 (24 hours a day, 365 days a year).

-Fraudulent PCard Charges: Cardholders are required to immediately contact US Bank Customer Service at 1-800-344-5696 or US Bank Fraud Dept at 1-800-523-9078 (any day, any time) if you suspect fraudulent charges on your account.
+Fraudulent PCard Charges: Cardholders are required to immediately contact Bank of America at 1-866-500-8262 (any day, any time) if you suspect fraudulent charges on your account.
 If the fraudulent charges are in Workday, contact the eProcurement Administrator for direction on the verification process and necessary documentation.

 The Lost/Unobtainable Receipt Form should only be used when a copy of the original receipt can not be obtained from the vendor.
 This form cannot be used for fraud charges.
 If use of this form becomes a recurring event with a particular cardholder, the eProcurement Administrator will send a warning to the cardholder about excessive use of the form.

 eProcurement, as well as internal and/or external auditors, conduct reviews of PCard use for compliance.
-As part of these reviews, requests for transaction details and inquiries as to the nature of particular charges may be submitted to a Cardholder or the Cardholder's Supervisor.
-If any noncompliant activity is discovered during a review, the eProcurement Office will issue a written warning to the cardholder and the Cardholder's Supervisor.
+As part of these reviews, requests for transaction details and inquiries as to the nature of particular charges may be submitted to a Cardholder or the Cardholder's Supervisor or Budget Officer.
+If any noncompliant activity is discovered during a review, the eProcurement Office will issue a written warning to the cardholder and the Cardholder's Supervisor and Budget Officer.
 Depending on the nature of any identified noncompliant activity, Cardholder privileges may be impacted.

 Financial analyst within the department may periodically pull data from the UA Data Warehouse or Workday to review a period of transactions by: